Momentum-Team-13/momentum-team-13.github.io/technical-presentations.md

 - Point out any interesting parts of this code.
 Was there something you figured out how to do here that you are proud of?
 Anything particularly tricky?

 You don’t have to read the code to us, but **you should be able to describe how the code works** in terms that your technically skilled audience understands.

+**If you are presenting a Django project**

+One way to think about presenting is to present one 'page" in the app and talk about its different parts:
+- url
+- view (probably also involves models)
+- template
+- form (if used)

 ## Example